Paris Saint-Germain Handball

 Paris Saint-Germain Handball (PSG) is a French professional handball club founded in 1941, and based in the city of Paris in France.
 The club is the handball department of Paris Saint-Germain.

 PSG play in the highest tier of French handball, the LNH Division 1.
 Their home ground for LNH matches is Stade Pierre de Coubertin, which has a seating capacity of 3,400 spectators.
 For EHF Champions League matches, the club play at Halle Georges Carpentier, which has a seating capacity of 4,500 spectators.

 Initially called Patriotes d'Asnières (1941–1942), the club has gone through several name changes: Asnières Sports (1942–1987), Paris-Racing-Asnières (1987–1988), Paris-Asnières (1988–1992), PSG-Asnières (1992–2002), and Paris Handball (2002–2012).
 After being bought by Paris Saint-Germain owners Qatar Sports Investments (QSI) in 2012, the club became Paris Saint-Germain Handball.

-Since its inception, the club has won 23 titles.
-Domestically, Paris SG have clinched 9 LNH Division 1 titles, six French Cups, three Coupes de la Ligue, a record four French Super Cups and two LNH Division 2 titles.
+Since its inception, the club has won 26 titles.
+Domestically, Paris SG have clinched twelve LNH Division 1 titles, six French Cups, three Coupes de la Ligue, a record five French Super Cups and two LNH Division 2 titles.
 They are the only club in French handball to have ever won all their matches in LNH Division 1 in a season, which they did in the 2021–22 season.
 In international club handball, the capital side finished runners-up in the 2016–17 edition of the Champions League.
 PSG also have a reserve team that currently play in the Championnat National 1, which serves as the third tier of French handball.
 They have played in Nationale 1 since 2017–18, after clinching the Championnat National 2 title and winning promotion during the 2016–17 season.